 The short answer is: yes.
 Eventually, depending on conditions and storage environment and methods, all grass seeds go bad.
 But let’s have a further look at how and why grass seeds deteriorate over time.
 The expiration date on the package is for guidance only and seeds may be fertile even after the date.

 Take into consideration that seeds are alive and need the appropriate surroundings to live in even if they are dormant.
-The germination rate of grass seeds decreases with age and an old bag of seeds might have disappointing results.
+The germination rate of grass seeds decreases with age and an old seed bag might have disappointing results.

 Factors That Affect Seed Viability